Gooch's tears and Cirkin's toes: Behind the scenes with SAFC stars at Wembley

 Anthony Patterson strolls by.
 The local lad playing in goal who denied Wycombe’s Sam Vokes a crucial equaliser.

-Not quite on the same level of the greatness of Jimmy Montgomery against Leeds but nonetheless, it was bloody important.
+Not quite the greatness of Jimmy Montgomery against Leeds United in 1973 but nonetheless, it was bloody important.

 The 22-year-old North Shields-born lad promises a chat but doesn’t re-emerge.